Teddy Allen (basketball): Professional career

 Allen went unselected in the 2022 NBA Draft.
 He played in the 2022 NBA Summer League for the Denver Nuggets.
 Allen was signed by the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL) for the remainder of the 2022 season.
+He finished the season averaging 11.6 points, five rebounds, two assists, and two steals per game.

 Allen was signed by the Wichita Sky Kings of The Basketball League on November 30, 2022.
+He averaged 27.9 points, 9.3 rebounds, and 2.8 assists per game with the Sky Kings.